Healthy Relationships Training

 The Healthy Relationships Training (HRT) is a professional development training for educators and caregivers of diverse learners age 10+.
-The two-day training (delivered with implementation time—up to eight weeks—in between) is centred around the 10-unit Healthy Relationships Curriculum (HRC), which is included.
+The two-day training (delivered with implementation time—up to 8 weeks—in between) is centred around the 10-unit Healthy Relationships Curriculum (HRC), which is included.
 Both the training and curriculum offer a way into sometimes difficult conversations about sexual health so that you can support diverse learners in developing essential life skills.

 The training itself involves getting comfortable talking about sex and sexuality, preparing to teach the curriculum, and unpacking all of its units.